-- Register to vote online using the Oregon Secretary of State's My Vote if you are at least 16 years old, a resident of Oregon and a citizen of the United States.
-An Oregon driver's license or state ID card issued by the Oregon Department of Motor Vehicles (DMV) is required.
+- Register to vote online using the Oregon Secretary of State's My Vote if you are at least 16 years old, a resident of Oregon, and a citizen of the United States.
+An Oregon driver's license or state ID card issued by the Oregon Department of Motor Vehicles (DMV) is required to register online.

-- If you do not have an Oregon Drivers License please fill out a paper registration form in the link below, print the voter registration form out, sign the form and return the form by mail or deliver to our office.
-If you do not have a printer please call Multnomah County Elections at 503-988-VOTE.
-You can also get a paper registration form at your local U.S. Post Office.
-The registration deadline for Oregon's May Primary is April 28, 2020.
+- If you do not have an Oregon Drivers License please print and fill out a paper voter registration form (links below), sign the form, and return it by mail or deliver in person.
+Please do not email your original paper registration card.
+The original paper registration is a requirement under Oregon law.
+If you do not have a printer please call Multnomah County Elections at 503-988-VOTE (8683).
+You can also get a paper registration form at your local U.S. Post Office or public library.

 1040 SE Morrison St., Portland, OR 97214

 Phone: 503-988-8683 | Fax: 503-988-3719

 If you are away from your Oregon residence address during the election and need to add or update a mailing address, you can either complete the Absentee ballot request form, use the online change of address form or update at My Vote.
 An out of state ballot will be mailed to you as early as 30 days before Election day.
 If the mailing address is in Oregon, it will be mailed out beginning 20 days before Election day.

 Military and overseas voter information If you are in the Military or living out of the county, it is very important you are registered as a UOCAVA voter.
 UOCAVA ballots are mailed 45 days before an election; local ballots are mailed 20 days before an election.

 I will be away from my home on Election Day...